Morrison C. England Jr.: Career

-District court service
+Federal judicial service

-England is a United States District Judge of the United States District Court for the Eastern District of California.
-England was nominated by President George W. Bush on March 21, 2002, to a seat vacated by Lawrence K. Karlton.
+On March 21, 2002, England was nominated by President George W. Bush to serve as a United States district judge of the United States District Court for the Eastern District of California, to a seat vacated by Judge Lawrence K. Karlton.
 He was confirmed by the United States Senate on August 1, 2002, and received his commission on August 2, 2002.
-He served as Chief Judge from May 1, 2012 to April 30, 2016.
+He served as Chief Judge from May 1, 2012, to April 30, 2016.
 He assumed senior status on December 17, 2019, his 65th birthday.
+England retired from active service on October 4, 2024.

 Notable ruling

 On September 19, 2019, England issued a preliminary injunction against a California law which would require candidates for president to disclose their tax returns in order to be listed on the ballot.

 Awards and recognition

 2013: Martin Luther King Jr. Peace and Justice Award from the University of the Pacific.